-- 9. Related Services.
-The student's IEP as developed by the ARD committee shall include any needed related services and the projected date for the beginning of the student's related services, together with the anticipated frequency, location, and duration of the student's related services.
-Related services means transportation and such developmental, corrective, and other supportive services as are required to assist a student with a disability to benefit from special education, and includes: speech-language pathology and audiology services; interpreting services; psychological services; physical and occupational therapy; recreation, including therapeutic recreation; early identification and assessment of disabilities in children; counseling services, including rehabilitation counseling; orientation and mobility services; medical services for diagnostic or evaluation purposes.
 Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.
-The IEP developed by the ARD committee shall include sufficient information about the amount and type of services, so that it is clear to the parent, as well as to the student's related service providers and teachers, what level of support the student is to receive. - 10.
-Consideration of Strategies for Students with Autism.
+The IEP developed by the ARD committee shall include sufficient information about the amount and type of services, so that it is clear to the parent, as well as to the student's related service providers and teachers, what level of support the student is to receive.

+- 10. Consideration of Strategies for Students with Autism.
 For a student eligible for special education and related services as a student with Autism, the student's ARD committee shall consider the eleven strategies as described in the Autism Supplement and include as part of the IEP any strategies deemed necessary and appropriate for the student.
-Those strategies deemed necessary and appropriate for the student throughout the IEP and/or described in a supplement. - 11.
+Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - 11.
 Transition Services.
-Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the student's IEP as developed by the student's ARD committee shall include: - i. appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and where appropriate, independent living skills, and - ii. the transition services (including courses of study) needed to assist the student in reaching those goals. - b.
-The student's ARD committee shall comply with FBISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee.
+Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the student's IEP as developed by the student's ARD committee shall include: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and - ii. the transition services (including courses of study) needed to assist the student in reaching those goals. - b.
+The student's ARD committee shall comply with FBISD's Policy EHBAD(Legal) ("Special Education Transition Services") regarding the procedures for including representatives from the Texas Workforce Commission on a student's ARD committee. - 12.
+State and District-wide Assessment.
+The student's IEP as developed by the ARD committee shall include a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on State and District-wide assessments.
+The ARD Committee will follow TEA guidelines when determining how a student will participate in the Texas Statewide Assessment Program, including how to select allowable accommodations, and in deciding whether a student with a disability meets the criteria to be assessed based on modified or alternate academic achievement standards.
+If the ARD committee determines that the student must take an alternate assessment instead of a particular regular State or district wide assessment of student achievement, the student's IEP as developed by the ARD

-34 C.F.R. § 300.34(a)
+&lt;sup>15 34 C.F.R. § 300.34(a)